 Then Daphne did a second self portrait, with a little teamwork on Maia’s part.

 And that’s my body tracing on the right (above).
 I pieced together a fabric skirt and glued on a fabric heart and bird as well some circles cut out of some indigo fabric.

 I LOVE all these large, colorful artworks and hung them in the living room using a combination of Command Strips and tiny nails.

 (Also, I decided to take the kids frame display wall down for a while in order to make space for these.)

 After her bird was completed, Maia decided to do a self-portrait as well.

 She added grass, flowers, and a pond with lily pads and tadpoles to her portrait.
 I love it!

-Have you done body tracing with your kids yet?
-If not, highly recommend it!
+Have you done a body tracing activity with your kids yet?
+If not, I highly recommend it!
 And if so, perhaps it’s time to revisit it.

 - Body Tracing Art with Quick-Dry Paint Sticks